 Planting and growing nearly 4.5 million coniferous trees for 10 years

-Saving home owners more than $47 million on their utility bills
+Saving home owners more than $32 million annually on their utility bills

 |District of Columbia|